janitorbeta

 You can enable it if you are getting errors, but leave it disabled otherwise.

-TokenReply is currently my favorite model provider, with many good free models (including unlimited ones), as well as availability for each model.
+TokenReply is still my favorite model provider, with decent models (including unlimited ones), as well as availability for each model.
 Though, some free models seem to get really unstable with high usage.

 TokenReply has a general rate limit of 40 requests per day for limited models, and a 3 requests per minute limit for unlimited ones.